PRATHAM-099/PRATHAM-099/README.md

 :raising_hand_man: I'm Pratham.
 It's nice to have you on my profile.

-🎓 Currently the 2nd year of BCA is going pretty well.
+🎓 Currently sophomore pursuing a BCA degree.

 :calendar: It's been 19 years and I love the way life is treating me.